uk000/goto/README.md

       string payload = 4;
     }
     ```
-3. `Goto.streamInOut`: This is a bi-directional streaming service method that accepts a stream of `StreamConfig` input messages as described in `streamOut` operationm above.
+3. `Goto.streamInOut`: This is a bi-directional streaming service method that accepts a stream of `StreamConfig` input messages as described in `streamOut` operation above.
 Each input `StreamConfig` message requests the server to send a stream response based on the given stream config.
 For each input message, the service responds with `chunkCount` number of `Output` messages, each output carrying a payload of size `chunkSize`, and there is `interval` delay between two output messages.

 #### GRPC Tracking Events